 We’ve come a long way on the web.
 As with many things in the technology field, raw power has gone up, while prices have dropped making many things possible, and accessible that once were not.

-Shipping: If you sell and ship an item, the shipping costs need to be calculated.
-Many ecommerce platforms offer live shipping integration, but that requires weights, and/or dimensions and often time manual tweaking to produce proper calculations.
-Furthermore, if you want live rates from USPS, UPS and FedEx each of those services need to be configured and adjusted to make certain your shipping costs are covered.
+- Shipping: If you sell and ship an item, the shipping costs need to be calculated.
+Many eCommerce platforms offer live shipping integration, but that requires weights, and/or dimensions and often time manual tweaking to produce proper calculations.
+Furthermore, if you want live rates from USPS, UPS, and FedEx each of those services needs to be configured and adjusted to make certain your shipping costs are covered.

-Materials: Beyond simply listing your products for sale, work needs to be done to develop the product page information and supporting media.
+- Materials: Beyond simply listing your products for sale, work needs to be done to develop the product page information and supporting media.
 While getting a simple listing online is easy, making your product page actually “sell” the product is quite another challenge.
-Compelling photos, and copy can be the difference between a sale and a lost customer.
+Compelling photos and the copy can be the difference between a sale and a lost customer.

-Maintenance: Critical when running your own ecommerce software, maintenance costs can easily outpace build costs catching many business owners by surprise.
+- Maintenance: Critical when running your own eCommerce software, maintenance costs can easily outpace build costs catching many business owners by surprise.
 Depending on the order volume, and custom needs, maintenance will be required to update software, address bugs and adapt to the changing technology landscape.
-The more “custom” your have, the higher the maintenance needs and costs.
+The more “custom” you have, the higher the maintenance needs and costs.